 After a snack I fell asleep.
 When I woke up and had my coffee I opened the engine control panel to see if there were any loose contacts.
 I could not find any.
 After that I transferred the last 2 jerry cans of Diesel fuel to the main tank.

 I returned with the dinghy back to Thetis.
 Earlier I had left the tent on and had hanged a light so I had no problem finding the boat.
-I sprayed with the insecticide my cabin after closing its port and door.
-I sat in the cockpit for over ½ hour and then aired for a while the cabin.
+I sprayed my cabin with the insecticide after closing its port (window) and door.
+I sat in the cockpit for over ½ hour and then aired the cabin for a while.
 Around 10 PM I went in and fell asleep.
 There were no mosquitoes tonight.

 Monday September 21, 2020, Day 5